yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 ### Terminating the Delegation

+Identity delegation is terminated differently, depending on whether this is a STAR certificate or not.

 #### By Cancellation (STAR)

 The IdO can terminate the delegation of a STAR certificate by requesting its